I get worried, I get scared and anxious. Do I have mental health issues? Is it an anxiety disorder? How do I know if I have an anxiety disorder?

 Do you use alcohol or drugs?

 The use of drugs and alcohol can also be a cause.
-Moreover, since people tend to incline towards these during anxiety and stress, it’s sure to work things.
+Moreover, since people tend to incline towards these during anxiety and stress, it’s sure to work things out.

-And to avoid uncertainties if any kind, just go for reliable drug testing products.
+And to avoid uncertainties of any kind just goes for reliable drug testing products.

 Everyday anxiety Vs Anxiety disorder